craignicholson/fogbugz/README.md

 ```

-The falling data pulls are necessary

 ### USERS
-Get of LIST OF People in FogBugz so we can walk back to the sFullName
+Get of LIST OF People in FogBugz so we can walk back to the sFullName.

 EXAMPLE
 https://company.fogbugz.com/api.asp?token=d39eioefo0nkqf20adkan35qiokdi5&cmd=listPeople